LinguistAgent Technical Report: A Reflective Multi-Model Platform for Automated Linguistic Annotation

 \subsection{Traceability and Error Analysis}

-A key challenge in multi-agent workflows is the potential for silent failures during inter-agent communication.
-LinguistAgent solves this through an integrated Monitoring and Debugging framework:
+A key challenge in LLM annotation is the potential for silent failures.
+LinguistAgent mitigates this through an integrated monitoring and debugging function:

-\begin{itemize} \item \textbf{Real-time Reasoning Logs:} The Annotator's chain-of-thought is extracted from the JSON response and rendered in the UI, providing a window into the agent's linguistic logic before the final labels are applied. \item \textbf{Persistent Debug Console:} Unlike standard stateless interfaces, our platform implements a session-based log that records every raw interaction with the Gemini 3 and OpenAI-compatible APIs, as shown in Fig. \ref{fig:debug}. \item \textbf{Failure Diagnosis:} This console enables the identification of specific structural issues, such as the model reaching the \texttt{max\_output\_tokens} limit (resulting in a truncated JSON) or the API quota limit. \end{itemize} This level of transparency ensures verifiable outcomes of a transparent reasoning process, allowing for in-depth analysis of the LLM annotation.
+\begin{itemize} \item \textbf{Real-time Reasoning Logs:} Both the Annotator and the Reviewer allows the user to require extra reasoning outputs, i.e., the reasoning of the Annotator and the critique of the Reviewer.
+This provids a window into the agents' linguistic logic before the final labels are applied. \item \textbf{Failure Diagnosis:} The Debug Console enables the identification of specific structural issues (see Figure \ref{fig:debug}), such as the model reaching the \texttt{max\_output\_tokens} limit (resulting in a truncated JSON) or the API quota limit. \item \textbf{Full Records of Everything:} LinguistAgent generates a downloadable CSV containing the original data, model information, model annotations, and per-sample evaluation metrics (before and after review), to assist in further in-depth manual investigation. \end{itemize} This level of transparency ensures verifiable outcomes of a transparent workflow, allowing for in-depth analysis of the LLM annotation.